Sophia of Prussia: Assassination attempts

-From that point on, the Greek government held a policy more favorable to the Triple Alliance.
-The population officially protested against the transfer of the Serbian army to Corfu and then to Thessaloniki.
-Orders were also given to the officers present at the borders to not oppose a possible Bulgarian advance into the country, which took place on 27 May 1916.
-Finally, in April 1916, Constantine I symbolically proclaimed the annexation of Northern Epirus to Greece in response against the Italian intervention into Albania.
+From that point on, the Greek government followed a policy more favorable to the Triple Alliance.
+The population protested against the transfer of the Serbian army to Corfu and then to Thessaloniki.
+Orders were given that officers at the borders must not oppose a Bulgarian advance into the country, which took place on 27 May 1916.
+Finally, in April 1916, Constantine I symbolically proclaimed the annexation of Northern Epirus to Greece in response to the Italian intervention into Albania.

-Now considered enemies of the Triple Entente, the royal couple faced an increasingly violent opposition to them.
+Now considered enemies of the Triple Entente, the royal couple faced increasingly violent opposition.
 The French developed various plots to kidnap or assassinate of the sovereigns.
 On 14 July 1916, a mysterious fire (probably a deliberate act of arson set by agents of Paris) broke out in the forest surrounding Tatoi.
-In the confusion of the event, Sophia saved her youngest daughter, Princess Katherine, and ran over 2 km. into the woods with the child in her arms.
-Several members of the royal family, including Constantine I himself, were wounded and the residence of the rulers was largely destroyed by the fire, which lasted for forty-eight hours.
-Above all, sixteen (or eighteen, depending on sources) soldiers and other members of the palace staff were killed.
+In the confusion, Sophia saved her youngest daughter, Princess Katherine, and ran over 2 km into the woods with the child in her arms.
+Several members of the royal family, including Constantine I himself, were wounded and the residence of the rulers was largely destroyed by the fire, which lasted 48 hours.
+Above all, 16 (or 18, depending on sources) soldiers and other members of the palace staff were killed.

-After these events, the attitude of the royal family to Germany changed considerably.
-Between December 1916 and February 1917, the Queen, who had long been less of a Germanophile than her husband, sent several telegrams to her brother, asking him when the troops of the Centrals would be able to intervene in Macedonia.
-However, Sophia still had some resentment against the Emperor because of his attitude at the time of her marriage and her conversion to Orthodoxy; but the violation of Greece's neutrality by the Triple Entente and the threats against the life of her husband and children gradually changed her views against the Allies.
+After these events, the attitude of the royal family in regard to Germany changed considerably.
+Between December 1916 and February 1917, the Queen, who had been less of a Germanophile than her husband, sent several telegrams to her brother, asking him when the troops of the Centrals would be able to intervene in Macedonia.
+However, Sophia still had some resentment against the Emperor because of his anger at the time of her marriage and her conversion to Orthodoxy; but the violation of Greece's neutrality by the Triple Entente and the threats against the life of her husband and children gradually changed her views against the Allies.